Submissions

 On being or not being accepted

-If we like your work we’ll be in touch!
-But, remember, if we don’t accept your work it’s not because it’s bad, it’s because it doesn’t fit with our brand and tone.
-Being a photographer requires a soft heart and thick skin, a rare combination, so we are very sorry if we have to turn you down.
-We ourselves have had our own work repeatedly rejected from other publishers – hey, maybe that’s why we publish.
+If we like your work, we’ll be in touch!
+But remember, if we don’t accept your work, it’s not because it’s bad; it’s because it doesn’t fit with our brand and tone.
+Being an artist or writer requires a soft heart and thick skin, a rare combination, so we are very sorry if we do not accept your submission.
+We ourselves have had our own work repeatedly rejected by other publishers so we understand this can be disheartening.
+But keep going!